LiaoWJLab/uaiscore/README.md

 For transcriptomic data from TCGA datasets, we strongly recommend users to use the UCSCXenaTools R package.
-Here we download count data from TCGA-LUAD from UCSC using the UCSCXenaTools R package and process the data using the [IOBR pipeline](https://iobr.github.io/book/).
+Here we download count data from TCGA-BLCA from UCSC using the UCSCXenaTools R package and process the data using the [IOBR pipeline](https://iobr.github.io/book/).

 ``` r